Owen Tippett Game Preview: Flyers vs. Islanders

 Tippett Season Stats Insights

-- In 18 games this season, Tippett has a plus-minus rating of 0, while averaging 15:13 on the ice per game.
+- In 20 games this season, Tippett has a plus-minus of -2, while averaging 15:11 on the ice per game.

 Sign up for Underdog fantasy today.